kelly-dance/AdventOfCode/README.md

-# Advent of Code 2020 Solution
+# Advent of Code 2020 Solutions

 I solved all the problems in JavaScript.
 I wrote many shared utilities in TypeScript (with I also use for solving projecteuler.net).
 I run my js with Deno.